guardian/frontend/docs/fronts.md

 * __Detail__ : immediately after a collection is edited within the Fronts Editor, the Presser is invoked to re-create the `pressed.json` files for any front containing that collection.

 * __Metrics__  : if the number of *consecutive* failures of the Presser to produce `pressed.json` files exceeds N, the healthcheck fails.
-The counter is reset by any successful pressing.
+The failure count is reset by any successful pressing.

 * __Consequence__ : Instance terminates.